Chitungwiza

-Chitungwiza is an urban centre and town of Harare Province in Zimbabwe.
+Chitungwiza is the third populous urban centre in Zimbabwe and town of Harare Province in Zimbabwe.
+It is located on the outskirts of Harare.

 History

 As of the 2022 census, Chitungwiza had a population of 371,244.

 There are two main highways which connect the city to Harare namely Seke road and Chitungwiza road.

 The Chitungwiza Aquatic Complex, built in 1995 for the All Africa Games, is no longer functional, and serves as a music and church venue.

 Informal settlements

-Following the civil war, people moved to urban areas.
+Following the civil war, the area experienced rapid Rural-urban migration.
 Chitungwiza grew rapidly and the squatted area of Chirambahuyo alone had a population of 30,000 in 1979.
 Chirambahuyo was demolished by the authorities in 1982 and the inhabitants squatted elsewhere in the city in areas such as Mayambara.

-Areas in Chitungwiza were destroyed by Operation Murambatsvina in 2005.
+Slum areas in Chitungwiza were destroyed by Operation Murambatsvina in 2005.
 By the mid-2010s, the number of people squatting in informal settlements was growing.
 In 2020, the local authorities abandoned their plans to demolish squatter homes in Nyatsime, Seke, St Mary’s and Zengeza, after a court order was requested.